Things to Do at Castillo de los Tres Reyes del Morro

 Tips & Advice

-Visit during sunset for spectacular photography opportunities and golden hour lighting over Havana Bay
+Visit during sunset for the most dramatic photography opportunities and to witness the golden hour over Havana Bay

 Tours & Activities at Castillo de los Tres Reyes del Morro